Founder and Director

 Suzanne Cremen PhD

-Having worked in more than 20 occupations from lawyer to career counsellor, Suzanne knows first-hand the challenges and rewards of finding and following the work you love.
+Having worked in more than 20 occupations from lawyer to publisher to career counsellor, Suzanne knows first-hand the challenges and rewards of finding and following the work you love.
 Studying for years at postgraduate level with some of the world’s leaders in depth psychology, Suzanne’s vision has been to pioneer vibrant and engaging educational opportunities in this field in Australia.
 Read more about her vision and journey here.

 Suzanne has served as president of the Queensland Jung Society, a founding board member of the National Interfaith Association of Australia, and co-founder of scholarly publishing house eContent Management (acquired in 2014 by Routledge).
 She also produced Australia’s first National Children’s Summit at Parliament House, Canberra, supported by the Governor-General Sir William Deane and in collaboration with organisations including UNICEF and the Human Rights Commission, to give young people a voice in government, business and community decisions which affect them.